A bouquet of flowers helped WSU land Lamonte McDougle. Now, the Cougars are hoping he blossoms into a star.

-Mike Leach missed out on defensive tackle Lamonte McDougle the first time.
+LEWISTON, Idaho — Mike Leach missed out on defensive tackle Lamonte McDougle the first time.

 But not the second time, thanks to a bouquet of flowers.